Frequently Asked Questions (FAQs)

 Prior to the 2013 tables, the published income tax data were collected in the Consumer Expenditure Survey from for federal and state income taxes when the amounts were unanswered.
 Missing values happened, for example, when the respondents did not know their level of income tax or were unwilling to share that information with the interviewer.

-When the CE computed the income taxes shown in the standard tables through 2012, these missing values had been treated as zeroes which, subsequently, lowered the sample means for income taxes.
+When the Consumer Expenditure Survey computed the income taxes shown in the standard tables through 2012, these missing values had been treated as zeroes which, subsequently, lowered the sample means for income taxes.
 An alternative source of data on income taxes as well as other taxes is Tax Stats, produced by the Statistics of Income Division of the Internal Revenue Service.